CAMMA-public/ORPose-Color/README.md

 ## Demo on the local computer
 #### Installation
-You need to have a [Anaconda3](https://www.anaconda.com/products/individual#linux) installed for the setup
+You need to have a [Anaconda3](https://www.anaconda.com/products/individual#linux) installed for the setup.
+We developed the code on the Ubuntu 16.04, Python 3.7, PyTorch 1.5.1, CUDA 10.1 using the NVIDIA Tesla V100 GPU.
 ```sh
 > sudo apt-get install ffmpeg
 > ORPose_Color=/path/to/ORPose_Color/repository